seek-oss/sku/.changeset/happy-phones-watch.md

 Then run `sku format`.

-**Note:**

-Changing import order can affect the behaviour of your application.
+**Note:** Changing import order can affect the behaviour of your application.
 After running sku format, please ensure your app still works and looks as expected.

-Any existing comments (e.g. `@ts-ignore`) above imports will **not** be moved as part of the autofix.
-If your app has `@ts-ignore` comments above import statements then these will need be moved manually.
+Additionally, `@ts-ignore` comments above imports will **not** be moved as part of the autofix.
+These comments will need be moved manually.